qseptq7qsept/ColorRemapper/README.md

    - Drag-and-drop or double-click palette entries to reorder/edit
    - Export Mapping to JSON or Save Result as PNG/JPEG
    - Batch Process a folder to apply the same mapping to multiple images

+3. **Interacting with Color Swatches:**
+   -Colors can be moved up and down by simple drag and drop -Colors can be replaced by double-clicking on them which brings up the Color Selector / Color Picker

 ## Features